edgio-docs/edgio-docs/guides/caching.md

 ### deployment

-The response was not cached because it was received during the brief time (less than 1 minute) that the new version was being propagated through the global network of POPs.
+The response was not cached because it was received during the brief time (less than 1 minute) that a new version of the app was being propagated through the global network of POPs.
 There is no need to take any action because as soon as the new version is completely propagated this status goes away.

 ## Caching During Development